 So, I was lucky enough to have a few mentors, an incredible venue, and be performing regularly.
-Not much more a young magician could wish for!
-Of course it wouldn’t last.
+Not much more a young magician could wish for with such a full plate!
+Of course, it wouldn’t last.

-It turned out, that the rest of the hotel was used to host rather extravagant parties.
-So extravagant in fact, that the proprietor’s had chosen to include an illegal brothel in the many unused hotel rooms.
+It turned out that the rest of the hotel was used to host rather extravagant parties.
+So outlandish in fact, that the proprietor’s had chosen to include an illegal brothel in the many unused hotel rooms.

 It was in this new venue that we were soon approached by MTV, or one of their representatives, about using us as part of a pilot for a new TV show, called “The New Crowd” which would be all about people breaking into a new community.
 I would be one of two people that the pilot would focus on, documenting my first stage performance; and the other person was a girl breaking into the roller derby community.

-Except it nearly all fell apart.
-I was far too lazy about practicing and preparing, most likely just assuming everything would come together.
-My performance would involve a version of one of David Copperfield’s, followed by a floating wine glass, and the finale would be a performance of “Spiked” where a spectator’s hand is slammed down onto three of four polystyrene cups, leaving the last one untouched, which would of course contain a rather nasty spike that could have caused permanent harm.
+Except it, nearly all fell apart.
+I was far too lazy about practising and preparing, most likely, just assuming everything would come together.
+My performance would involve a version of one of David Copperfield’s, followed by a floating wine glass.
+The finale would be a performance of “Spiked” where a spectator’s hand is slammed down onto three of four polystyrene cups, leaving the last one untouched, which would, of course, contain a rather nasty spike that could have caused permanent harm.

 Anyway, the effect never arrived, and we ended up on the day the show was to be recorded by MTV.
-So, Oliver offered to take me to his workshop and build me my own version of this effect.
-I of course went along for the ride.
-It was over an hour to his workshop, at which point he opened the “shop” part to the public, meaning he had to keep stopping work on my effect to sell to customers.
-Eventually we ran out of time and we had to return to the city in time for the show.
-Looking back, Oliver probably would have kept me from turning up, if I he hadn’t been appearing in the show as well.
+So, Oliver offered to take me to his workshop and build me my version of this effect.
+I, of course, went along for the ride.
+It was over an hour to his studio, at which point he opened the “shop” part to the public, meaning he had to keep stopping work on my effect to sell to customers.
+Eventually, we ran out of time, and we had to return to the city in time for the show.
+Looking back, Oliver probably would have kept me from turning up, if he hadn’t been appearing in the show as well.

 The film crew said it turned out great, that I was a great subject and they had high hopes for the pilot.
-Unfortunately that was as far as the show went, but it was still and interesting experience.
+Unfortunately, that was as far as the show went, but it was still an educational and exciting experience.

-This story really is dragging on a lot more than I thought it would, so I’m afraid I’ll have to continue tomorrow!
-Next up on this incredibly drawn out retelling of my story, is our new venue, a new cast member and maybe the end?
-I just don’t know and I’m still working on the waffling style that I write in, but here’s hoping!
-Previous Blog Next Post
+This story is dragging on a lot more than I thought it would, so I’m afraid I’ll have to continue tomorrow!
+Next up on this incredibly drawn-out retelling of my story, is our new venue, a new cast member and maybe the end?
+I just don’t know, and I’m still working on the waffling style that I write in, but here’s hoping!
+Previous Post Next Post